asystemsguy/REST_presentation/src/presentation.md

 Bellow is a diagram that should help illustrate some of the things each piece of state

 <img src="media/model_class_diagram.png" alt="drawing"/>

-## Where and how to store this information

 ---
 # Agenda